2023

 • National Merit Scholarship Finalists

-Congratulations to our seniors Jacob Alejandro, Allison Bauer, Wenli Chen, Silas Ebeling, and Jack Goelz who have advanced to National Merit Finalist standing.
-Jacob, Allison, Wenli, Silas and Jack are now in the top ten percent of the more than 1.5 million students who initially entered the National Merit Scholarship Competition their junior year.
+Congratulations to our seniors Tommy Doerr, Amos Ebeling, and John Torres-Stewart who have advanced to National Merit Finalist standing.
+Tommy, Amos, and John are now in the top ten percent of the more than 1.5 million students who initially entered the National Merit Scholarship Competition their junior year.

 Read More